nguyensjsu/fa21-202-pied-piper/individual/siddhant/README.md

 ## 11/05/2021

 ### What was done?
-- Everyone presented their best games and we finalized a game that we will be working on (PTYPE - https://www.greenfoot.org/scenarios/13388)
+- Everyone presented their best games and we finalized a game that we will be working on (PTYPE - [link to the game](https://www.greenfoot.org/scenarios/13388))

 ### What is planned for next meet?
 - Play around with the game and find what features can be added, think about where and which design patterns can be used.